Bird: Classification of bird orders

-Cladogram of modern bird relationships based on Braun & Kimball (2021)
+Cladogram of modern bird relationships based on Stiller et al (2024)., showing the 44 orders recognised by the IOC.

 The classification of birds is a contentious issue.
 Sibley and Ahlquist's Phylogeny and Classification of Birds (1990) is a landmark work on the subject.
 Most evidence seems to suggest the assignment of orders is accurate, but scientists disagree about the relationships among the orders themselves; evidence from modern bird anatomy, fossils and DNA have all been brought to bear on the problem, but no strong consensus has emerged.
-More recently, new fossil and molecular evidence is providing an increasingly clear picture of the evolution of modern bird orders.
+Fossil and molecular evidence from the 2010s is providing an increasingly clear picture of the evolution of modern bird orders.